evemmiller/panmacmillan/README.md

 ![Alt text](./editions_summary.png "editions summary")

 **Note** Binding was used to determine whether an edition is first of second format, however there are a large number of editions where the binding is NULL.
 Inspection of the data revealed these to primarily be ebooks and so were assumed not to be second formats.
 There were 25 where the binding was listed as NULL and the vistaformat is Paperback.
-These are treated as first editions but should be reviewed to ensure that their binding is correct
+These are treated as first formats but should be reviewed to ensure that their binding is correct

 ## How to Use
 1. **Prepare the Dataset:**